jwcmu/paraphrastic-sentence-embeddings/README.md

 # Paraphrastic Representations at Scale

-Code to train models from "Paraphrase Representations at Scale".
+Code to train models from "Paraphrastic Representations at Scale".

 The code is written in Python 3.7 and requires H5py, jieba, numpy, scipy, sentencepiece, sacremoses, and PyTorch >= 1.0 libraries.
 These can be insalled with the following command: